 People with epilepsy seeking helping for heroin addiction should discuss their treatment medication with their doctor.

 Cocaine (coke, crack)

-Evidence suggests that long term use of inhalants can cause brain/nervous system damage, which may in turn cause epilepsy.
-There is also a strong possibility that sniffing solvents over a longer period of time could make someone's epilepsy worse.
+Evidence suggests that long term use of inhalants can cause brain/nervous system damage, which may cause epilepsy.
+There is also a strong possibility that sniffing solvents over a longer period of time could make someone’s epilepsy worse.

 Need to find out information on a drug?